felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 1. Select **CONNECTIONS**.
 1. The Mailchimp Bridge will appear if it is connected to your HubRise location.

-If Mailchimp does not appear, follow the steps to [connect](/apps/mailchimp/connect-hubrise) your HubRise location to your Mailchimp account.
+If Mailchimp does not appear, connect your HubRise location to your Mailchimp account.
+For assistance, see [Connection to HubRise](/apps/mailchimp/connect-hubrise).

 ## Verify that Contacts are pushed to Mailchimp

 In the even that your HubRise contacts do not synch with Mailchimp, you should verify that the contacts are pushed to Mailchimp.

-Depending on your [configuration](/apps/mailchimp/configuration) options, contacts may be used to Mailchimp either on the creating of a new customer or when a new order is placed.
+Depending on your configuration options, contacts may be synched to Mailchimp either on the creating of a new customer or when a new order is placed.
+To change this setup, see [Configuration](/apps/mailchimp/configuration).

 To verify that the contacts are successfully pushed to Mailchimp:

 1. Log in to your HubRise back office.
 1. Select **CONNECTIONS**.